netanelburkis/todo_list-cd/README.md

   - Build
   - Deploy to Staging and Production
   - Notifications (e.g., Slack / Email)
+  - Jenkinsfile-ansible – Deploys the application using Ansible when files in the ansible/ directory change.

 ### 2. Application Setup (Nginx, MySQL, Flask)🧰